wern-apfel/Zenbook-UX434FAC/README.md

 F10 = Disable/enable brightness.
 F12 = Start Music Play/Pause.
 FN + A = Screenpad brightness.
-FN + Space = Battery health charging 80%/100%.
+FN + Space = Battery health charging 80% / 100%.

 I use Ventura DP3, Monterey should also work.
 For BigSur you need the customized AirportItlwm.kext.
 Please generate your own Serial, ROM, MLB UUID.

-So far nearly everithing works!!??
+So far nearly everything works!!??
 Will upload more updates when I have time.